-[0110] FIG. 1 provides an exemplary electromagnetic spectrum in meters (1 nm equals meters).
+[0068] FIG. 1 provides an exemplary electromagnetic spectrum in meters (1 nm equals meters).

-[0111] The nature of the predetermined cellular change will depend on the desired pharmaceutical outcome.
+[0069] The nature of the predetermined cellular change will depend on the desired pharmaceutical outcome.
 Exemplary cellular changes may include, but are not limited to, apoptosis, necrosis, up-regulation of certain genes, down-regulation of certain genes, secretion of cytokines, alteration of cytokine receptor responses, or a combination thereof.

-[0112] As used herein, an "energy modulation agent" refers to an agent that is capable of receiving an energy input from a source and then emitting a different energy to a receiving target.
+[0070] As used herein, an "energy modulation agent" refers to an agent that is capable of receiving an energy input from a source and then re-emitting a different energy to a receiving target.
 Energy transfer among molecules may occur in a number of ways.
 The form of energy may be electronic, thermal, electromagnetic, kinetic, or chemical in nature.
 Energy may be transferred from one molecule to another (intermolecular transfer) or from one part of a molecule to another part of the same molecule (intramolecular transfer).
 For example, a modulation agent may receive electromagnetic energy and re-emit the energy in the form of thermal energy.
-In one preferred embodiment, the energy modulation agent receives lower energy (e.g., x-ray) and re-emits higher energy (e.g., UV-A), i.e. the modulation agent "upgrades" the initiation energy.
-In another preferred embodiment, the energy modulation agent receives higher energy (e.g., UV-A) and re-emits lower energy (e.g., IR, X-ray), i.e. the modulation agents "downgrades" the initiation energy.
-Some modulation agents may have a very short energy retention time (on the order of fs, e.g., fluorescent molecules) whereas others may have a very long half-life (on the order of minutes to hours, e.g. luminescent or phosphorescent molecules).
+In preferred embodiments, the energy modulation agent receives higher energy (e.g. x-ray) and re-emits in lower energy (e.g. UV-A).
+Some modulation agents may have a very short energy retention time (on the order of fs, e.g. fluorescent molecules) whereas others may have a very long half-life (on the order of minutes to hours, e.g. luminescent or phosphorescent molecules).
 Suitable energy modulation agents include, but are not limited to, a biocompatible fluorescing metal nanoparticle, fluorescing dye molecule, gold nanoparticle, a water soluble quantum dot encapsulated by polyamidoamine dendrimers, a luciferase, a biocompatible phosphorescent molecule, a combined electromagnetic energy harvester molecule, and a lanthanide chelate capable of intense luminescence.
 Various exemplary uses of these are described below in preferred embodiments.

-[0113] The modulation agents may further be coupled to a carrier for cellular targeting purposes.
+[0071] The modulation agents may further be coupled to a carrier for cellular targeting purposes.
 For example, a biocompatible molecule, such as a fluorescing metal nanoparticle or fluorescing dye molecule that emits in the UV-A band, may be selected as the energy modulation agent.

-[0114] The energy modulation agent may be preferably directed to the desired site (e.g. a tumor) by systemic administration to a subject.
+[0072] The energy modulation agent may be preferably directed to the desired site (e.g. a tumor) by systemic administration to a subject.
 For example, a UV-A emitting energy modulation agent may be concentrated in the tumor site by physical insertion or by conjugating the UV-A emitting energy modulation agent with a tumor specific carrier, such as a lipid, chitin or chitin-derivative, a chelate or other functionalized carrier that is capable of concentrating the UV-A emitting source in a specific target tumor.

-[0115] Additionally, the energy modulation agent can be used alone or as a series of two or more energy modulation agents wherein the energy modulation agents provide an energy cascade.
-Thus, the first energy modulation agent in the cascade will absorb the initiation energy, convert it to a different energy which is then absorbed by the second energy modulation in the cascade, and so forth until the end of the cascade is reached with the final energy modulation agent in the cascade emitting the energy necessary to activate the activatable pharmaceutical agent.
+[0073] Additionally, the energy modulation agent can be used alone or as a series of two or more energy modulation agents wherein the energy modulation agents provide an energy cascade.
+Thus, the first energy modulation agent in the cascade will absorb the activation energy, convert it to a different energy which is then absorbed by the second energy modulation in the cascade, and so forth until the end of the cascade is reached with the final energy modulation agent in the cascade emitting the energy necessary to activate the activatable pharmaceutical agent.